 Governing Body of the ILO: Outcome of the Meeting of Experts on Violence against Women and Men in the World of Work

-ILO Report V(II): Ending violence and harassment in the world of work
+ILO Report V(II) (yellow report): Ending violence and harassment in the world of work

 "The Standard Setting Committee: violence and harassment in the world of work" at work saw heated debate, with employers and some governments expected to oppose attempts by unions to push for an International Convention on the subject.